Skip to content

 Through your management.
 If you work with a talent management agency, they often have networks of creators and can facilitate vetted introductions — removing the cold outreach problem entirely.

-How to Pitch a Collaboration
+How to Pitch Without Making It Awkward

 Planning the Collaboration